Our Best 2016 Articles for Skilled Immigrants in Canada

-2016 was a memorable year for many different reasons.
+Last year was memorably for many different reasons.
 It was a busy year for the government of Canada, as they announced changes to the Canadian immigration system.
 The new system, called “Express Entry,” was based on a ranking score that emphasized, among other things, education, language skills, and work experience as factors that improved people’s chances in immigrating to Canada.

 Canadian Immigrant Attorney David Cohen explained the new process and system in detail: